dfinity/sdk/docs/cli-reference/dfx-canister.md

 Use the `dfx canister uninstall-code` command to uninstall the code that a canister that is currently running on the {platform} or on the local canister execution environment.

+This method removes a canister’s code and state, making the canister empty again.
+Only the controller of the canister can uninstall code.
+Uninstalling a canister’s code will reject all calls that the canister has not yet responded to, and drop the canister’s code and state.
+Outstanding responses to the canister will not be processed, even if they arrive after code has been installed again.
+The canister is now empty.
+In particular, any incoming or queued calls will be rejected.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.

 ### Basic usage